A/B Retention Salary Adjustment Policy

 The faculty member determines if he/she has consistent and sufficient appropriate external funding sources to participate in the A/B Salary Model.

-The faculty member initiates a meeting with the Department Chair and requests the A/B Salary Model (view template).
+The faculty member initiates a meeting with the Department Chair to discuss an A/B Salary Model (view template).
 The Chair determines the possible % FTE allowable to convert to external funding sources.

 The Chair sends the faculty member a letter (view draft letter).
-The faculty member signs and forwards the letter through the Dean to the Provost for approval.
+For faculty members with joint appointments, both the primary and secondary appointing departments must concur in writing with the A/B salary adjustment.
+The faculty member signs and the letter is forwarded through the Dean to the Provost for approval.
 The signed agreement becomes a part of the faculty member's University file.
-Copies will be returned to the faculty member and the Dean's Office.